Snassif1990/Snassif1990.markdown-portfolio/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/bvWRMAU6V-c/0.jpg"
 alt="Definitely NOT 'We Don't Talk About Bruno'" width="240" height="180" border="10" /></a>

-1. Once you're done with this, adjust the settings of your repoistory to enable GitHub Pages.
-This should provide you a URL at which your project is hosted.
 2. Update the "About" section of your repository so that your project's "website" is the GitHub Pages URL
 3. Finally, turn in a link to your repository on Populi